-(To Prospectus dated July 14, 2016)
+(To Prospectus dated November 20, 2017)

-\$1,890,000,000 of Common Units
+Up to \$2,538,500,000 of Common Units

-This prospectus supplement and the accompanying prospectus relate to the offer and sale from time to time of common units representing limited partner interests in Enterprise Products Partners L.P. having an aggregate offering price of up to \$1,890,000,000 through the sales agents named in this prospectus supplement.
+This prospectus supplement and the accompanying prospectus relate to the offer and sale from time to time of common units representing limited partner interests in Enterprise Products Partners L.P. having an aggregate offering price of up to \$2,538,500,000 through the sales agents named in this prospectus supplement.

-Our common units to which this prospectus supplement relates generally will be offered and sold through one or more of the sales agents over a period of time and from time to time in transactions at then-current prices, pursuant to an equity distribution agreement between us and the sales agents that has been filed with the Securities and Exchange Commission as an exhibit to a Current Report on Form 8-K. Accordingly, an indeterminate number of our common units will be sold up to the number of common units that will result in the receipt of gross proceeds of \$1,890,000,000.
+Our common units to which this prospectus supplement relates generally may be offered and sold through one or more of the sales agents over a period of time and from time to time in transactions that are deemed to be "at-the-market offerings," as defined in Rule 415(a)(4) under the Securities Act of 1933, as amended, (the "Exchange Act") at then-current prices, pursuant to an equity distribution agreement between us and the sales agents (as defined herein) that has been filed with the Securities and Exchange Commission as an exhibit to a Current Report on Form 8-K. Accordingly, an indeterminate number of our common units will be sold up to the number of common units that will result in the receipt of gross proceeds of up to \$2,538,500,000.
 The compensation of each of the sales agents for sales of the common units will be fixed at a commission rate of up to 2.0% of the gross sales price per unit.